When billing clients for work, you must know your billable hours. Only then can you estimate which projects are high-value and which are low-value.

 - Bill accurately for your time

-- Track productivity and see if tasks are taking longer than they should
+- Track productivity to see if tasks are taking longer than they should (and streamline your processes as a result)

 - Discover and prioritize high-value tasks to boost business profits